When to Visit Prague and the Czech Republic – Seasonal Guide

 Witches Night in the Czech Republic

 Speaking of unique traditions, every year on April 30th, locals gather around a bonfire at dusk to burn an effigy of a witch.
-The celebration, known as Čarodejnice, is said to represent the end of winter and to off any evil spirits.
+The celebration, known as Čarodejnice, is said to represent the end of winter and to ward off any evil spirits.

 Despite how it sounds, Witches Night is a family affair akin to Halloween.
 Children dress up as witches and warlocks, play games and dance around the fire while adults enjoy drinking beer, roasting sausages and catching up with friends.